 HTLF_alt_2.jpg

-The rescue ladder truck is an essential component of an ICAO firefighting unit.
+The rescue stairs is an essential component of the ARFF unit.

 It enables passengers to be evacuated quickly, whether the aircraft is on a taxiway or a runway.

-With an extended length of over eight meters, the rescue ladder allows passengers to be safely evacuated even from the top deck of an Airbus A380.
+With an extended length of over eight meters, the rescue stairs allows passengers to be safely evacuated even from the upper deck of an Airbus A380.

 The command vehicle takes the lead on incident response and serves as a mobile center for response management and coordination at the incident site.
 This vehicle is staffed by the supervisor in charge of responding to the respective incident and a crew member who communicates with the control center and documents the incident response.

-The Ziegler water tank fire truck was designed especially for Frankfurt Airport, as the vehicle’s chassis had to be lowered in order for it to navigate the roads underneath the terminal buildings.
+The Ziegler fire truck was designed specifically for Frankfurt Airport, as the vehicle’s chassis had to be lowered in order for it to navigate the roads underneath the terminal buildings.

 HTLF_neu_2.jpg